aduros/webidl-externs/README.md

 # TODOs for API parity with old externs

-- Add subpackages for fs, rtc, sql.
+- Add subpackages for fs, sql.

 # Things that will be nice to have